 Anyway, I love Kevin Kline, but he spends the movie’s overly long running time chewing on every bit of scenery he can get his teeth on, and I absolutely cannot stand his character.
 Wikipedia describes Nathan as “emotionally unstable,” which is one way of putting it.
 There are a couple of “big twists” in the plot, which I’m about to tell you because this movie is almost 40 years old.
 Nathan spends the first two thirds of the movie getting wildly, outlandishly jealous and yelling about how he’s “on the verge of a breakthrough” in his pharmaceuticals research, then Stingo talks to his brother about something and finds out that Nathan is a paranoid schizophrenic and that all of his lines about his work are lies and/or delusions.
 At which point Sophie and Stingo run away to a hotel room, where she tells him all the terrible things she did to survive World War II.
 Most prominent and famously is the “Choice” of the title, which has become synonymous with any hard choice.
 I literally heard a Food Network judge just this week call choosing between two cakes a “Sophie’s Choice.”
 Which seems like a weird thing to say, considering the original “Choice” was Sophie choosing which of her children goes to the gas chamber and which one survives.
 Then Sophie and Stingo have sex, and he falls asleep because he is a dude, and when he wakes up she’s gone and he finds her back with Nathan and they’ve both killed themselves.
 He goes off to a farm where he gets to be a writer for reals.
 The end.

-Director Alan J. Pakula, whose prior films included All the President’s Men and Klute, took the project intending to cast an actress who projected “foreignness” to American audiences as Sophie (whatever that means), and offered the park to Bergman muse Liv Ullman and Slovak actress Magdalena Vasaryova.
+Director Alan J. Pakula, whose prior films included All the President’s Men and Klute, took the project intending to cast an actress who projected “foreignness” to American audiences as Sophie (whatever that means), and offered the part to Bergman muse Liv Ullmann and Slovak actress Magdalena Vasaryova.
 Streep, however, apparently “threw herself to the ground” while begging Pakula for the part, and eventually won out.
 The Concentration Camp scenes were shot in Zagreb, the present-day capital of Croatia, which was a somewhat unique proposition at the time considering it was on the wrong side of the iron curtain.
 The 1947 storyline was shot, then the production took a several-month break before shooting the flashbacks, during which time Streep lost a great deal of weight in order to realistically appear to be on the verge of starving to death during the Holocaust.
 I mean, I’d like an Oscar too, but I think we’ve just discovered one of the numerous reasons Meryl Streep has several and I have zero.